matanolabs/matano-website/docs/log-sources/configuration.md

         type: struct
         fields: []

-# The VRL expression to transform your data.
+# The VRL program to transform your data.
+# Note: For managed log sources, this will extend the pre-defined transformations and run afterwards allowing you to perform any additional custom transformations.
 transform: |
   if .json.eventTime != null {
       .ts = to_timestamp!(.json.eventTime, "milliseconds")